EducationalWave

 Preservation of Culture: Statehood could help preserve Puerto Rico's unique culture within the U.S. framework.

-Related Pros and Cons of Regenerative Agriculture
+Related Pros and Cons of Marxism

 Drawbacks of Statehood: